adheeshc/Augmented-Reality-Tag-Detection-and-Tracking/README.md

 ## **PROJECT DESCRIPTION**

-The aim of this project is to detect custom AR Tags which is a three-step process of encoding, detection and tracking.
+The aim of this project is to detect custom AR Tags
+- detection in itself is a three-step process of encoding, detection and tracking.
-Then an image will be superimposed onto the tag.
-Finally, a virtual 3D cube will be placed on the tag
+- Then an image (Lena) will be superimposed onto the tag.
+- Finally, a virtual 3D cube will be placed on the tag

 ### Encoding Stage